Zleap-AI/SAG-Benchmark/README.en.md

 # SAG Benchmark

 > Companion benchmark reproduction repository for the SAG paper.
-This repository is for reproducing the paper benchmark scores with the quick-start commands, not for a general end-user product walkthrough.
+This repository is for reproducing the paper benchmark scores with the quick-start commands.
+General users, please see the [SAG project](https://github.com/Zleap-AI/SAG).

 English | [中文](README.md)